tomhrr/dale/doc/2-5-stdlib.md

 Linkage: `extern`
 Parameters:

-  * `(condition bool)`: The condition expression.
+  * `a`: The condition expression.
-  * `false-case`: The form to run when condition is false.
+  * `b`: The form to run when condition is false.

-Takes a condition expression and a form to execute when the condition is false.
-If the condition is false, returns the result of evaluating the form.
-If the condition is true, returns `true`.
+Returns the first argument, if it is valid.
+Returns the last argument otherwise.
+A object `o` is valid if `(is-valid o)` returns true.

 #### `while`